jford-daac/daa-choices-tools-test/WebChoices/WebChoices Implementation.md

 This section provides information on how companies can onboard their organization's information and endpoints to the WebChoices platform.

-- **Step 1 - Identify Your Onboarding Contact:** Each company looking to be listed on WebChoices will receive a communication from the DAA on how to integrate.
+- **Step 1 - Identify Your Onboarding Contact:**
+Each company looking to be listed on WebChoices will receive a communication from the DAA on how to integrate.
 Please ensure that your designated point of contact ("POC") has the necessary rights to begin the onboarding process.
 While many companies use technical staff for this process, it is not required.

-- **Step 2 - Respond in a Timely Manner:** Your organization's POC will receive an email from the DAA to the email address you have provided.
+- **Step 2 - Respond in a Timely Manner:**
+Your organization's POC will receive an email from the DAA to the email address you have provided.
 To update your contact email, please inform DAA staff directly.
+Please respond to our requests in a timely manner.

 - **Step 3 - Provide the DAA with Set-Up Information:** Provide the DAA with the following:
     - A URL to your organization's website;
     - A URL to your organization's privacy policy or privacy notice;
     - A brief description of your company (this will appear inside WebChoices);
-    - Ensure your logo is up-to-date on logo.dev.
-From that resource, Aa logo for your company  will appear inside WebChoices;
+    - Ensure your logo is up-to-date on [logo.dev](https://www.logo.dev/).
+From that resource, a logo for your company  will appear inside WebChoices;
-    - A designation of whether you can read the AdChoices Signal in the Protect My Choices extension, and how (header or reader);
+    - A designation of whether you can read the AdChoices Signal in the Protect My Choices extension, and how (header or reader - more information further in this documentation);
     - Ensure there are no rules in place that restrict location for accepting endpoint interactions; no geo-blocking of countries (e.g., Canada, Argentina, etc).
 The DAA shares this tool with various jurisdictions, and choice requests may be set from these and other countries; and,
     - The (non-unique) name and value of your opt-out cookie.

-- **Step 4 - Your Endpoint(s) are Added to Staging:** After providing the necessary information, we will add your endpoint(s) to the WebChoices staging site [dev.aboutads.info](https://dev.aboutads.info), where you and the DAA can then test and review your endpoint(s).
+- **Step 4 - Your Endpoint(s) are Added to Staging:** After providing the necessary information, we will add your endpoint(s) to the WebChoices staging site [dev.aboutads.info](https://dev.aboutads.info), where you and the DAA can then test and review your integration.
 DAA staff will notify you of approval or with requests to repair any errors, if discovered.

 - **Step 5 - Move to Production:** After testing is completed, you will receive a confirmation email indicating that your endpoint(s) have been approved and activated.
 DAA staff will then migrate the change to the production environment, and your endpoint will be available to consumers on [optout.aboutads.info](https://optout.aboutads.info).

 ## Cookie-Based Integrations

-**1. Browser Compatibility:** No technologies shall be utilized in your implementation of an endpoint that will render it unable to function reliably and quickly on all major browsers and operating system combinations on desktop and mobile devices which support third-party cookies.
+**1. Browser Compatibility:** No technologies shall be utilized in your implementation of an endpoint that will render it unable to function reliably and quickly on all major browsers and operating system combinations on desktop and mobile devices that support third-party cookies.

-**2. Opt-Out Cookies:** No technologies shall be utilized in your implementation of an endpoint that will render it unable to function reliably and quickly on all major browsers and operating system combinations on desktop and mobile devices which support third-party cookies.
+**2. Opt-Out Cookies:**
 - Companies shall use generic values for their company's opt-out cookie value.
 - Opt-out cookies that are generated by a company endpoint shall have a minimum lifespan of 5 years and shall be renewed for at least another 5 years upon each subsequent opt-out request received.
 When calculating the 5-year lifespan, add two extra days to account for leap years.
 - Cookies not required to opt out a user shall never be set by a company's WebChoices endpoint.
 Any cookies that are necessary for a company's endpoints to function (e.g., tokens) shall not persist past the current browser session.